Best No Credit Check Business Loans: The Essential Guide

 Merchant Cash Advance

 Since it’s a transaction where repayment comes from sales, MCA companies care more about your sales history and projected sales than your credit history.
 Some MCAs take repayment directly from your credit card reader or via ACH transfer.
 The automatic payments make it less of a risk for the funder.
+The payment frequency is determined by daily or weekly sales.

-Most MCA funders still check credit but have much lower minimum credit scores.
+Most MCA funders still check credit, but have much lower minimum credit scores.
 For example, the lowest credit score for an MCA through our lender network is 450.
-While it might be challenging to find, some MCA providers might not check credit at all (in most cases, they’ll still do a soft credit pull but don’t have a minimum threshold).
+While it might be challenging to find, some MCA providers might not check credit at all (in most cases, they’ll still do a soft credit pull, but don’t have a minimum threshold).

 Business Loans from Payment Processor Companies